Bourbon Street: 1880 to 1960

-This was also the era when some of New Orleans' most famous restaurants were founded, including Galatoire's, located at 209 Bourbon Street.
-It was established by Jean Galatoire in 1905.
-Known for years by its characteristic line snaking down Bourbon Street, patrons waited for hours just to get a table — especially on Fridays.
+This was also the era when some of New Orleans' most famous restaurants were founded.
+Galatoire's, at 209 Bourbon Street was established by Jean Galatoire in 1905.
+Known for years by its characteristic line snaking down Bourbon Street, patrons waited for hours just to get a table, especially on Fridays.

 Before World War II, the French Quarter was emerging as a major asset to the city's economy.
 While there was an interest in historic districts at the time, developers pressured to modernize the city.
 Simultaneously, with the wartime influx of people, property owners opened adult-centered nightclubs to capitalize on the city's risqué image.
-Wartime Bourbon Street was memorably depicted in Erle Stanley Gardner’s detective novel “Owls Don’t Blink”.
+Wartime Bourbon Street was memorably depicted in Erle Stanley Gardner's detective novel "Owls Don't Blink".
 After the war, Bourbon Street became the new Storyville in terms of reputation.
-By the 1940s and 1950s, nightclubs lined Bourbon Street.
-Over 50 different burlesque shows, striptease acts and exotic dancers could be found.
+By the 1940s and 1950s, nightclubs lined Bourbon Street; there were over 50 different burlesque and striptease shows and venues with exotic dancers.

-1960 to today
+Since 1960

 There was a move in the 1960s under District Attorney Jim Garrison to clean up Bourbon Street.
 In August 1962, two months after he was elected, Garrison began raiding adult entertainment establishments on Bourbon.
 His efforts mirrored those of his predecessors, which had been largely unsuccessful; however, he had more success.
 He forced closure on a dozen nightclubs convicted of prostitution and selling overpriced alcohol.
-Following this campaign, Bourbon Street was populated by peep shows and sidewalk beer stands.
+Following this campaign, Bourbon Street became populated by peep shows and sidewalk beer stands.

 When Mayor Moon Landrieu came into office in 1970, he focused his efforts on stimulating tourism.
 He did so by making Bourbon Street a pedestrian mall, making it more inviting.
 The 1980s and 1990s were characterized by a Disneyfication of Bourbon Street.
-Critics of the rapid increase of souvenir shops and corporate ventures said that Bourbon Street had become Creole Disneyland.
-They also argued that the street's authenticity had been lost in this process.
+Critics of the rapid increase of souvenir shops and corporate ventures said that Bourbon Street had become Creole Disneyland, and that the street's authenticity had been lost in this process.

-On April 5, 2018, a giant saxophone, nearly 11 ft high, was inaugurated in the street.
-It was offered by the city of Namur (Belgium) to recall that the inventor of the instrument Adolphe Sax is from the region of Namur, specifically Dinant.
+On April 5, 2018, a giant saxophone, nearly 11 ft high, was installed in the street, a gift from Namur, Belgium to commemorate that the inventor of the instrument, Adolphe Sax, was from Dinant in Namur.